bgotink/yarn-plugin-angular/README.md

 yarn plugin import https://github.com/bgotink/yarn-plugin-angular/raw/latest/bin/%40yarnpkg/plugin-angular.js
 ```

-## Angular CLI
+## Angular CLI in monorepositories

-This plugin makes the Angular CLI available in your entire monorepository via `yarn ng` if it's installed in the project's root workspace.
+This plugin makes the Angular CLI available in your entire monorepository.
+Once installed in the root `package.json` file, running `ng` will be available everywhere:

+- You can run `yarn ng` in the entire monorepository, regardless of whether the current package has a dependency on `@angular/cli`.
+- You can use `ng` in scripts in the `scripts` section of any `package.json` of your monorepository.

 ## Interactive update